 Currently, Wix offers 500+ pre-made website templates which is a large number for a website builder.
 All Wix designs are ready to use and written in HTML5.
-Using the built-in tools, you can make a certain change to your site, layout and items.
-In particular, templates are sorted in various categories such as business, eCommerce, photography, video, music, etc.
+Using Wix built-in tools, you can make a certain change to your site, layout and items.
+In particular, templates are sorted into various categories such as business, eCommerce, photography, video, music, etc.

 Nonetheless, Wix also limits users to customize the size even though they have access to hundreds of well-crafted templates.
 Since it is a hosted platform, Wix’s developers keep control over all the tools and applications on tap.
 Therefore, users cannot import outside third-party themes from other sources.
 Once the users choose a template, they cannot switch to another template.

 On the other hand, WordPress comes with over 11,000+ themes including outside sources.
 Like plugins, it has a wider selection but will require coding know-how if there are any incompatibility issues arisen.
 You can use the “Customizer” tool to make theme customization in WordPress.
 It is a tool that lets you click elements to take up style options or browse along.

 There are free and paid themes for users to choose from.
 Free themes will come with limited support but they did go through a strict review process.
 Therefore, you don’t need to worry too much.